tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 [(Back to top)](#top)

-This page provides complete code listings (foursquareWDC.html and foursquare.js) for the web data connector Node Proxy OAuth client tutorial.
+This page provides complete code listings (`foursquareWDC.html` and foursquareWDC.js) for the web data connector Node Proxy OAuth client tutorial (app.js and config.js).

-##  Foursquare.html page {#html-page}
+##  FoursquareWDC.html page

 **Note**: This listing includes a reference to the `tableauwdc-2.2.latest.js` To connect to a web data connector that uses that version of the WDC